nippongun/WaterTracker/README.md

 ## Technologies
 During the course following technologies were used and learned:
--Java with AndroidStudio
+- Java with AndroidStudio
--SQL in AndroidStudio (SQLite)
+- SQL in AndroidStudio (SQLite)

 ## Group Work
 The work was dynamically fulfilled in a group of three.
 The organization was supported with Scrum techniques.